looqbox/looqbox-frontend-challenge/README.md

 ## Linting

 The linting is being handled by ESLint and Prettier with some rules I usually set.
+I also added Husky for checking lint errors when I commit.